itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

 #### deleteAllByLocators

 `deleteAllByLocators` will delete the receipts by the list of `receiptLocators`. `receiptLocators` includes `indexValues` and `clearanceOrders`.
-SPO Client will use these two variables to delete the receipts.
+BNS Client will use these two variables to delete the receipts.

 - For the code of `deleteAllByLocators` method, please refer to [ReceiptDaoSample.java](../src/main/java/com/itrustmachines/sample/ReceiptDaoSample.java)